 Volunteers are encouraged to organize their free time as well as collective activities such as film viewing, walks, bonfires or game nights.

 We aim to eat conscientiously, with thought about the environment and health.
-In practice, we eat a predominantly vegetarian diet with gluten-free, vegan and occasionally meat options.
+In practice, we eat a predominantly vegetarian diet with gluten-free, vegan and occasional meat options.
 When a meat meal is served, a vegan/vegetarian option is always available.

-How long can I stay as a volunteer at Braziers?
+How long can I stay at Braziers?